rpeleg1970/bare-metal-arm/mem/readme.md

 implement basic heap management: malloc, free, later on realloc.
 Some points:
-- the CPU does not support protected mode - so all memory is access in real mode
+- the CPU does not support protected mode - so all memory is accessed in real mode
 - Connect board RAM is 0xA0000000 to 0xA3FFFFFF (64MB).
 Part is allocated for
   stack and static variables (see starup.S), the rest is managed here.